llaizu/INCODE_Project1/README.md

 Prerequisites:

-1.We need to install visual studio code for writing codes in three html files and one css file , Assets file where I saved all images and one README file, 2.Node.js, git.hub, I used Chrome as my browser
+1.We need to install visual studio code for writing codes in three  html files(Home, contact, About) and one css file , Assets file where I saved all images and one README file, 2.Node.js, git.hub, I used Chrome as my browser

 Installation: